Does Gabapentin Help with Sciatica?

 In some cases, hives may be accompanied by angioedema, which can cause:

 Diagnosing hives involves a thorough medical history and examination by a healthcare provider.
-As there are no specific tests for hives or angioedema, your doctor may perform skin tests to identify potential allergens or blood tests to check for underlying illnesses.
+Your doctor may perform skin tests to identify potential allergens or conduct blood tests to check for underlying illnesses, such as autoimmune conditions, hereditary factors, or allergies.

 The most effective treatment for hives is identifying and removing the trigger, although this can be challenging.
 Antihistamines are often prescribed to provide relief from symptoms and are most effective when taken regularly to prevent hives from forming.
 In cases of chronic hives, a combination of medications may be necessary.
 If antihistamines are ineffective, oral steroids or a biologic drug called omalizumab (Xolair) may be prescribed.
 Severe cases may require an injection of epinephrine or cortisone medication.